 This appointment would promote the protection of environmental human rights in a number of important ways.
 First, it would initiate the process of establishing enforcement mechanisms by creating a forum for victims of environmental human rights violations that is specifically tailored to address their type of grievances.
 Such a forum would allow victims to express the full extent of those grievances by permitting them to asser-t environmental human rights claims in environmental human rights terms.
 Moreover, the special rapporteur could investigate such claims and shine the harsh glare of public scrutiny on the abuses of those governments and corporations who fail to meet environmental human rights norms.
 Conversely, the special rapporteur could assist governments and corporations which seek assistance in conforming to those norms.
 The special rapporteur would also prove instrumental in the further development of envirorunental human rights standards, and in promoting respect for and the adoption of those standards by international bodies, state and local governments, and corporations.
 CurTently, none of the functions described above are fulfilled by any other United Nations environmental or human rights body.
-Therefore, EarthRights International urges the Human Rights Commission to heed the call of both the Sub-Commission's Special Rapporteurs and the Sub-Commission itself9 and appoint a Commission-level special rapporteur on human rights and the environment.
+Therefore, EarthRights International urges the Human Rights Commission to heed the call of both the Sub-Commission's Special Rapporteur on human rights and the environment.